gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 #### Putting it all together: from raw text to word embeddings
 You'll use a model similar to the one we just went over: embedding sentences in sequences of vectors, flattening them, and training a *Dense* layer on top.
 But you'll do so using pretrained word embeddings; and instead of using the pretokenized IMDB data packaged in Keras, you'll start from scratch by downloading the original text data.

+#### Preprocessing the embeddings
+You'll build an embedding matrix that you can load into an *Embedding* layer.
+It must be a matrix of shape *(max_words, embedding_dim)*, where each entry *i* contains the
+*embedding_dim*-dimensional vector for the word of index *i* in the reference word index built during tokenization.

+Additionally, you'll freeze the *Embedding* layer (set its *trainable* attribute to *False*), following the same rationale you're already familiar with in the context of pretrained convnet features: when parts of a model are pretrained (like your *Embedding* layer) and parts are randomly initialized (like your classifier), the pretrained parts shouldn't be updated during training, to avoid forgetting what they already know.